myvyang/chromium_for_spider/README.md

 Today, the compilation of chromium is very simple.
 According to the official steps, choose the correct development version (such as `dbc6c805b7430f401875d50b8566d9f743ca402b` currently used), which can completely achieve no warning throughout the process.

-See the official documentation: `https: // www.chromium.org / developers / how-tos / get-the-code`.
+See the official documentation: `https://www.chromium.org/developers/how-tos/get-the-code`.

 1. Install the official steps first, download the source code and prepare the environment.
 2. `git checkout dbc6c805b7430f401875d50b8566d9f743ca402b` to switch to the specified version.
 3. `gclient sync`, this step may report an error.
 If the error is a module of chromium, delete the module and continue executing this command.
-4. `git apply path / to / dbc6c805b7430f401875d50b8566d9f743ca402b.diff` apply this patch.
+4. `git apply path/to/dbc6c805b7430f401875d50b8566d9f743ca402b.diff` apply this patch.
-2. `gn args out / Release` adds parameters in args.gn (optional, does not affect usability).
+2. `gn args out/Release` adds parameters in args.gn (optional, does not affect usability).
-3. `gn gen out / Release` produces compiled files.
+3. `gn gen out/Release` produces compiled files.
-4. `autoninja -C out / Release chrome` starts to compile.
+4. `autoninja -C out/Release chrome` starts to compile.

-The executable file on Mac is `src / out / Release / Chromium.app / Contents / MacOS / Chromium`, and the executable file on Ubuntu is` src / out / Release / chrome`.
+The executable file on Mac is `src/out/Release/Chromium.app/Contents/MacOS/Chromium`, and the executable file on Ubuntu is` src/out/Release/chrome`.